alugand/repro-lugand-le_sommer-associativity/README.md

 ```

 ### Results
 Results of the experiments can be found in the file answer_associativity.txt.
 Last experiment result is at the end of the file.
 When you relaunch the experiment, you will see your different results, with the latest results always at the end.
+The result of the experiment could be 0.8, for example.
+This means that, out of 100 random experiments, approximately 80% of the combinations of values complied with the associativity of floating-point addition.
+Variations from one trial to another are normal, as random values change with each execution.
 ``` shell
 cat answer_associativity.txt
 ```